 - Paid developer accounts must re-sign every 1 year

-The recommended way is to use AltStore which manages re-signing automatically.
+The recommended way for non-jailbreak users is to use AltStore which manages re-signing automatically.

 Note: at this time, 3rd party repos require a beta of AltStore which is available only to the developer’s Patreon supporters.
 When installing from the repository, you can recieve update prompts from AltStore.

 For non beta-testers, the public release of AltStore lacks the ability to add repositories and check updates but can still manage re-signing automatically.

 There are many “cloud” signing services including AppCake that do not work with UTM because they use the wrong kind of signing certificate.
 If you get a crash or a black screen while trying to start a VM, it is likely that your signing certificate was invalid.

 You can check if you have the right signing certificate by going to